lengran/OpenPrefirePrac/README.md

 ### Installation

-Download [the latest release files](https://github.com/lengran/OpenPrefirePrac/releases) and extract all files into **game/csgo/addons/counterstrikesharp/plugins/OpenPrefirePrac/**.
+Download [the latest release files](https://github.com/lengran/OpenPrefirePrac/releases) and extract all files into "**game/csgo/addons/counterstrikesharp/plugins/OpenPrefirePrac/**".

 To install the latest version of CounterStrikeSharp, please refer to this [guide](https://docs.cssharp.dev/docs/guides/getting-started.html).

+## How to use

 ### Tips on operating a practice server